 - Get the full tax benefit.
 The charity gives you a donation receipt at the end of the year for income tax credit.

 - Donated shares are exempt from any Capital Gains.

-It’s EASY!
-Fill out attached form with the information and sign it over to Home of Hope.
+Fill out form below (or have your financial advisor do it for you) and sign your donation over to Home of Hope.

 2. Honour & Memorial Giving